CrowdStrike/aws-ssm-distributor/custom-binary-package/README.md

 # Custom AWS Distributor Package using Sensor Binaries

+> [!IMPORTANT]
+> **This package is deprecated and should not be used.** As of version v2.2.0 and later, the [official CrowdStrike Distributor Package](../official-package/README.md) supports all AWS regions including GovCloud and is the only supported solution.
+While we have comprehensive regional coverage, AWS occasionally adds new regions.
+If you find that we're missing support for a newly added region that you need, please open a GitHub issue and we will add support for it.
+For a complete list of currently supported regions, see the [official package FAQ](../official-package/README.md#what-aws-regions-are-supported).

 This deployment guide outlines the steps required to build your own distributor package that bundles the CrowdStrike Falcon sensor binaries for Linux and Windows.

 ## Requirements